exercism/java/exercises/concept/arcade-high-score/.docs/instructions.md

 ## 1. Define a new high score map

-To make a new high score map, create an empty hashmap object with keys of type String and values of type Integer using the `Map<String, Integer> highScores` declaration provided.
+To make a new high score map, create an empty `HashMap` object by initialising the `Map<String, Integer> highScores` declaration provided.

 ```java
 System.out.println(ArcadeHighScore.highScores);